Key facts

 - Association of Chartered Certified Accountants (ACCA).

-Depending on the major sequence you choose, Bachelor of Communication component graduates will be eligible to apply for the following professional accreditation depending on their choice of major:
+Depending on the major you choose, Bachelor of Communication component graduates will be eligible to apply for the following professional accreditation depending on their choice of major:

 Course learning outcomes